iandav/blazedemo-load-testing/README.md

 **500 users:** A response took 1629ms but is still an acceptable margin of error.

 **1000 users:** Server started to return 429 status code (Too many requests).
 The problem is that JMeter sends lots of requests with the same IP and server rejects them.
-After hours thinking, the decission was to make a **Distributed Testing** to send multiple requests from different IPs by avoiding server rejections.
+The fix was making a **Distributed Testing** to send multiple requests from different IPs.